tuva-health/docs/docs/data-quality/atomic-level.md

 from data_quality.pharmacy_claim_patient_id
 ```

-This query returns the number of unique claim IDs that have each of these data quality problems.
+This query returns a table with one row per check and the count of unique claim IDs that have that particular data quality issue

 ![Medical Claim Patient ID](/img/data_quality_medical_claim_patient_id.jpg)